OleSkaar/Plunder/Index/Treasure and XP.md

 Magic items, being their own reward, don't grant XP.

-> I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description, and perhaps I could never succeed in intelligibly doing so.
-But _I know it when I see it._
+ _I shall not today attempt further to define the kinds of material I understand to be embraced within that shorthand description, and perhaps I could never succeed in intelligibly doing so.
+But I know it when I see it._

 — Associate Justice Potter Stewart

-In Plunder, XP is gained by plundering loot and bringing back to safety.
-There are also some XP awarded for defeating enemies, but treasure is the main source of XP.
-Combat may not always be the best course of action!